-Are tradelines legal?
+Are authorized user tradelines legal?

 It doesn’t matter how young they are.
 If they are the primary account holder’s child or dependent, they can be added to the card.
-Though moral, allowing minors to be added to an account only helps those in favor in “piggybacking” because it opens the door to legal maneuvering.
+Though moral, allowing minors to be added to an account only helps those in favor of “piggybacking” because it opens the door to legal maneuvering.

 What’s the big deal?

 People who engage in tradelines are, in a sense, manipulating the credit system.
 This is only a stone’s throw away from someone who manipulates the stock market.
 The credit system is in place to help banks make wise investment choices.
 If they can’t do this and they fail, the economy is at risk.

 If it ever goes to court, expect changes to come from Congress regardless of how the pendulum swings.

 There are companies out there that sell seasoned authorized user tradelines to boost your credit score.
 There are many to choose from, including Superior Tradelines, Boost My Score, and Top Tradelines.
 If you choose to buy a tradeline, make sure they have a system in place to refund your money if the tradeline doesn’t post to your account.
 As mentioned above, this does happen once in a while.

 How much do authorized user tradelines cost?